1.2 The CLTS FS Determines Functional Eligibility for Long-Term Support Programs

 - Serve as a foundation for the comprehensive assessment related to long-term supports and services selected by the parent(s).

-- Provide data for quality assurance and improvement studies for the Department of Health Services (DHS) and long-term support programs utilizing the CLTS FS.
+- Provide data for quality assurance and improvement studies for the Department of Health Services (DHS) and long-term support programs using the CLTS FS.

 - Provide data to counties and, as appropriate, to provider agencies on eligible children and on encounter data and timeliness of the eligibility process.